AgentSplinter/Ionite-Powered/Mod Intergration Guide.md

 ## **Materials and Components**

-The primary purpose of this mod is to provide a [standardized set of commonly needed items](https://imgs.xkcd.com/comics/standards_2x.png).
+The primary purpose of this mod is to provide a [set of commonly needed items](https://imgs.xkcd.com/comics/standards_2x.png).
 This helps prevent situations where multiple mods add the same items repeatedly.

 If you don’t want to be “the millionth mod” adding steel, copper, or similar materials, you can simply **add a dependency on this mod** and let it handle those items for you.